rhysbrooks1/CS321-002-s25-team-09/README.md

 - `<cache>` specifies whether the program should use cache (value `1`) or no cache (value `0`); if the value is `1`, the `<cacheSize>` has to be specified

-- `<degree>` is the degree to be used for the B-Tree.
-If the user specifies `0`, then our program should choose the optimum degree based on a disk block size of `4096` bytes and the size of our B-Tree node on disk
+- `<degree>` is the degree to be used for the BTree.
+If the user specifies `0`, then our program should choose the optimum degree based on a disk block size of `4096` bytes and the size of our BTree node on disk

 - `<rawSshFile>` is the input `.txt` file containing the raw SSH log file

 - `<sshFile>` is the input `.txt` file containing the wrangled SSH log file

-- `<type>` is the type of B-Tree used and is one of nine options:
+- `<type>` is the type of BTree used and is one of nine options:
   - `accepted-ip`
   - `accepted-time`
   - `invalid-ip`